smartduke/info-x-ai-answer-engine/docs/CONFIGURATION.md

 # Configuration Guide

-This guide covers the optional features and their configuration in Morphic.
+This guide covers the optional features and their configuration in Infoxai.

 ## Table of Contents